jfach/beer-for-python/README.md

 my_beer = pybeer.Beer('corona extra')

-print my_beer.name # name of the beer, which you set above print my_beer.brewer # the brewer of the beer print my_beer.style # the type/style this beer is considered print my_beer.abv # the ABV (alcohol by volume) print my_beer.score # average score on BA, averaged from thousands of users
+my_beer.name # name of the beer, which you set above my_beer.brewer # the brewer of the beer my_beer.style # the type/style this beer is considered my_beer.abv # the ABV (alcohol by volume) my_beer.score # average score on BA, averaged from thousands of users my_beer.description # commercial description
 ```